Craig Kelly (actor): Film work

 He played Cristian O'Neil in The Young Americans, with Harvey Keitel (1993).
 Kelly was also in James Cameron's 1997 film Titanic and played the part of radio operator Harold Sydney Bride.
 He appeared in Spice World with a minor speaking role in which he speaks to Geri (Ginger Spice).
 Kelly had a small role in the 1999 sci-fi film Wing Commander playing Falk, the ship's radar man.

 Voice-over work

 Kelly is a prolific voiceover artist, appearing on numerous adverts as well as BBC idents and, more recently, on Channel 4 idents.
-He has also narrated for various television programmes, including Channel 4's Shipwrecked: Battle of the Islands (2006–2009), E4's Shipwrecked: The Island 2011 (2s narration on Sally Morgan's Star Psychic Show, series 6 of The Real Hustle on BBC Three (a show his brother narrated for two series) and more recently, the popular Channel 4 show Rich House Poor House.
+He narrated for various television programmes, including Channel 4's Shipwrecked: Battle of the Islands (2006–2009), E4's Shipwrecked: The Island 2011 (2s narration on Sally Morgan's Star Psychic Show, series 6 of The Real Hustle on BBC Three (a show his brother narrated for two series) and more recently, the popular Channel 4 show Rich House Poor House.
 He is currently the station voice for Manchester's Key 103.
-He also voices a 2014 advert for Nutella.
-He has voiced Shipping Wars UK on Channel 4.

 Personal life

 Kelly and his wife Camilla married in 2009.
-Kelly has a keen interest in kickboxing, in which he has a black belt.
+He has a keen interest in kickboxing, in which he has a black belt.